stevia plant

 9 min read

 Having a sweet tooth used to mean that you had to lean on high-calorie ingredients like sugar or high fructose corn syrup to tame your craving.
-With time, we have discovered zero-calorie sweeteners (both natural and artificial) that don’t load our bodies with calories but provide the same amount of sweetness.
+With time, we have discovered low and no-calorie sweeteners that don’t load our bodies with calories but provide the same amount of sweetness.
 (Actually, they tend to be on the order of hundreds of times sweeter than sugar.)

-There are benefits of using zero-calorie—also called “non-nutritive”—sweeteners.
+There are benefits of using low-calorie—also called “non-nutritive”—sweeteners.
 Most notably, when used in place of added sugars, they can help you cut back on your added sugar intake and lower the total number of calories in your diet.
-However, some of these zero-calorie options are linked to some not-so-great side effects if they are eaten in large quantities.

 Two popular choices now in many of our favorite sweet treats are stevia and monk fruit.
-Both are delicious, natural, and won’t raise your blood sugars the way regular table sugar can.
+Both are delicious, plant-sourced, and help limit your intake of added sugars.
 Although they have a lot in common, there are some distinct differences between them.
 If you are wondering what the difference is between monk fruit vs. stevia, you’ve come to the right place!

 There are many reasons why monk fruit has become a popular sweetener: